josh-mchugh/rediscovering-javascript/chapter-6/README.md

 ## object-destructuring.js
 In this example we explore the ways to destruct an object.
 It provides an elegant way to extract data from objects into variables in local or lexical scope.

+## extensible-copy.js
+Using the spread operator with object destructing we are able to update, add and maintain the existing values of an object.
+Using this pattern is critical from the extensibility point of view and will minimize the need to track down bugs later one.